hugomrdias/websites-astro/packages/hugodias.me/src/content/blog/2025-04-01-iso-filecoin-updates/index.md

 - In-memory Hierarchical Deterministic (HD) Wallet
 - In-memory Private Key wallet

-You can find more information about these adapters in the documentation: https://filecoin.hugomrdias.dev/packages/adapters/
+You can find more information about these adapters in the [documentation](https://filecoin.hugomrdias.dev/packages/adapters/).

 ### New Documentation Website